gl-cardillo/Instapets/README.md

 - Like pictures.
 - Comment on pictures.
 - Follow/Unfollow other pets.
-- check followers and following for each pets.
+- Check followers and following for each pets.
 - Delete pictures.
 - Delete comments.
 - Delete users.